 Located in the Santa Ynez Valley of Santa Barbara County is beautiful Lake Cachuma.
 Lake Cachuma park naturalists offer a two-hour Eagle & Wildlife Cruises aboard a 30-passenger pontoon.
 The tour is the most comfortable way to view the wildlife and witness the thriving habitat for a variety of wildlife, birds, fish, trees, and plants.

 Explore more than a thousand indigenous plant species thriving in various themed sections, including mountains, deserts, meadows, redwoods, and California Channel Islands.
-Paths both paved and unpaved paths and occasional seating areas invite guests to explore or sit back and connect with nature.
+Paths on both paved and unpaved paths and occasional seating areas invite guests to explore or sit back and connect with nature.

 Also known as the “Queen of the Missions for its Graceful Beauty,” the Mission is one of the 21 Franciscan missions in California.
 Today the Mission still serves as a place of worship but is groomed to display the relics of the past, and is also open to the public and offers tours on a daily basis.